Irish political leaders urge people to vote in ‘close-fought’ General Election

 Irish president Michael D Higgins and his wife Sabina cast their votes at their local polling station in the Phoenix Park as the leaders of smaller parties also came out early to vote.

-Labour leader Ivana Bacik voted at a polling station on Pleasant Street in Dublin, co-leader of Independent Ireland Michael Collins voted in Schull, Co Cork; Aontu leader Peadar Toibin voted in Johnstown, Navan, and People Before Profit leader Richard Boyd Barrett in Glasthule, Dublin.
+Labour leader Ivana Bacik voted at a polling station on Pleasant Street in Dublin, Green Party leader Roderic O’Gorman voted in Blanchardstown and co-leader of Independent Ireland Michael Collins voted in Schull, Co Cork.

+Aontu leader Peadar Toibin voted in Johnstown, Navan; People Before Profit leader Richard Boyd Barrett voted in Glasthule, Dublin; while Social Democrats deputy leader Cian O’Callaghan voted in Scoil Mhuire in Howth.

 The three largest parties were virtually neck-and-neck heading into polling day, with one party leader describing the race as “too close to call”.